spiculedata/pentaho-bi-charm/README.md

     juju expose pentaho-bi-server

-You can then browse to http://ip-address:8080/pentaho to configure the service.
+You can then browse to http://ip-address:8080/pentaho to configure the application.

 The default username and password is admin/password.